How to become an extra

 You don't need to be a pin-up to be an extra (and what makes you distinctive might even be a bonus), but you'll need to be accurate.
 Be prepared to give your measurements regularly – things like your height or clothing sizes.

 You might also be asked about your skin tone, any disabilities or distinguishing features – think tattoos and piercings.
 Special talents (or authentic props/uniforms) can help you land more jobs, so check if there's space to add the deets!

 You can be asked to provide some or all of these when applying through an agency, so dig yours out in advance:

 Extras are almost always self-employed.
-That means it's up to you to tell HMRC (the tax peeps) about money you earn working for yourself, usually through an annual ‘self assessment’ form.
+That means it's up to you to tell HMRC (the tax people) about the money you earn working for yourself, usually through an annual self-assessment tax return.
 Bear these points in mind and you won't go far wrong:

-• It can wait until you've got a few extras gig (and some cash!) under your belt, but then you should let the HMRC know you're self-employed
+- It can wait until you've got a few extras gigs (and some cash!) under your belt, but then you should let the HMRC know you're self-employed.

 Being an extra is a brilliant addition to any uni bucket list – and it doesn't have to cost a penny to give it a whirl.
 And if you want to earn your acting stripes, use this page to up your chances of finding (and staying in) work.
 Then just rinse and repeat!